menu

 Lebanon is a very small city located in the state of Illinois.
 With a population of 4,628 people and two associated neighborhoods, Lebanon is the 358th largest community in Illinois.

-6.16% of the workforce is employed in the armed forces, making the military a huge focus of life in Lebanon.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Public Service and Education industries respectively employ 14.61% and 14.56% of the civilian workforce.
+The armed forces are a huge part of the life in Lebanon, employing 6.16% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Education industries employ 14.61% and 14.56% of the civilian workforce, respectively.

 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 23.02% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.02% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lebanon is a small town with a large college student population.
 Because of this, there is a real youthful, hip vibe to the place, and much of the life in the town is centered on the college.
 This has helped Lebanon to buck the trend of other small towns that have suffered declining populations over the past 20 to 30 years.
 Spending by students, and faculty and staff jobs, are a big part of the local economy.